 Ans.
 The particles of colloidal solution are smaller and not heavy and they are moving.
 Therefore, they do not settle due to gravity, whereas particles of suspension are larger, heavy and have less movement, thus settle down due to gravity.

 Q.8.
 Smoke and fog both are aerosols.
 In what way are they different?

 Ans.
-In smoke, solid carbon particles are dispersed in air.
-In fog, liquid water particles are dispersed in air.
+In smoke, solid carbon particles are dispersed in the air.
+In fog, liquid water particles are dispersed in the air.

 Q.9.
 Classify the following as physical or chemical property: